Site Surveys

 So, in the context of CRM, site surveys and emergency planning are the preventative tools that give you the clarity and control to make good decisions when it matters.

 Before your drone ever leaves the ground, a solid site survey sets the stage for a safe flight.
-Think of it like scouting the terrain—you’re looking for anything that could cause problems once you’re airborne.
+Scout the terrain—you’re looking for anything that could cause problems once you’re airborne.

 This proactive step allows you to plan safe flight paths and designate emergency landing zones, so you’re prepared for any challenges that may arise during your operation.